-Patrick Mulvaney is SCHR’s managing attorney for capital litigation.
+Patrick Mulvaney is the Director of the Capital Litigation Unit at SCHR.
 He focuses primarily on appellate and post-conviction cases in Georgia and Alabama.

 Along with other SCHR attorneys, he represented the petitioners in Foster v.
 Chatman (2016) and McWilliams v.
 Dunn (2017), both of which were capital cases reversed by the U.S. Supreme Court.